 Coronary Artery Disease:

-Coronary artery disease is a form of heart disease.
+A coronary artery disease is a form of heart disease.
 Medications may help, or surgery may be required.
 This would be considered high risk.
 You may be considered for life insurance, one year after your surgery.

 High Risks For Heart Disease